 .
 While receiving her education at the Bentley School for Girls she also trained as an actress.
 From 1926, the precociously talented Nancy became one of the most...

 Fourteen-year-old Reginald Lawrence Knowles was being readied to take his place with other relatives in the family bookbinding business (in Leeds) when he ran off to become an actor.
-He was inevitably brought back home, but he made good his second escape a few years later - his willful Knowles Irish origin would not be denied...
+He was inevitably brought back home, but he made good his second escape a few years later - his willful Knowles Yorkshire origin would not be denied...